Registration opens: December 12, 2022

 - Description

-- This beginner course introduces students to German and the cultural variety in the German speaking world.
-Students will develop listening, speaking, reading and writing.
-This course will be taught in German and English to facilitate learning in German.
+- This high beginner course reinforces student’s knowledge of the Pinyin system, which will allow them to express themselves more freely.
+Students will develop academic and professional listening, speaking, reading and writing skills.
+This course will be taught mostly in English to facilitate learning of Chinese.

 - Theme